gardenshade/mam-plus/README.md

 # MAM+

 The MAM+ userscript, now using Typescript and Gulp 4.
-Built on [userscript-typescript-template](https://github.com/gardenshade/userscript-typescript-template).

 ## Installation